assemblyline/builder/README.md

 * Pull the code.
 * run the build script
-* copy the compliled dist to a new image
+* copy the compiled dist to a new image
 * push image

 ### Ruby